dailystory/docs/articles/segments/index.md

 * Navigate to Contacts > New Segment.
 * Navigate to Contacts > All Segments and click `+ Create` in the Segment menu.
-* Use the [Create Segment button](#create-a-new-dynamic-segment-from-search)from a list of search results
+* Use the [Create Segment button](#create-a-dynamic-segment-from-search) from a list of search results
 * [Import a list of Contacts](/contacts/import)

 With the exception of creating a segment from import, all other options will open the Create Segment Editor.